Specialized Training Program

 Final Passing Out Examination (FPOE)

-Marks allocated to FPOE are 1000.
-There are eight (8) papers of FPOE.
-Four (4) papers carry 150 marks each and four (4) papers carry 100 marks each.
+Final Passing Out Examination (FPOE) Marks: Marks allocated to FPOE are 1000.
+There are ten (10) papers of FPOE.
+One (1) paper carry 150 marks, two (2) papers carry 75 marks and seven (7) papers carry 100 marks each.
 Pass percentage in all the papers is 45%.